-Management Strategies - There is no upper compliance level provided for Mississippi G.S.
-The lower compliance level for the Mississippi River Power GS is 113.5 m.
+Management Strategies - There is no upper compliance level provided for Brian J. Gallagher G.S.
+The lower compliance level for the Brian J. Gallagher GS is 113.5 m.
 The following best practices provide direction on how the dam will be managed:

-1. The Mississippi River G.S. is a "run-of-the-river" operation and can pass approximately 34 cms through the generating station, with excess flows going over the falls beside the generating facility or down the chancery channel and over Willards Falls.
+- 1. The Brian J. Gallagher G.S. is a "run-of-the-river" operation and can pass approximately 36 cms through the generating station, with excess flows going over the Middle Falls Dam beside the generating facility; down the chancery channel; over the Millfall Dam or the Willard Dam. - 2.
+For aesthetic purposes, Mississippi River Power Corp. will strive to maintain a minimum flow of 2.2 cms over the Middle Falls Dam and the Lower Falls at all times when this flow is available in the river.

 Compliance Monitoring - Due to the limited storage capacity at run-of-the-river structures sudden fluctuations resulting from equipment failure or weather conditions can impact short term water level readings.
 Daily readings are considered sufficient for compliance reporting.
 The lower compliance level was established based on the upstream channel elevations.
 No upper compliance level has been established due to inability of the generating facility to influence water levels above normal operating limits.
 See Figure 7.49.
-An ongoing objective in operating this plant is to maintain scenic flows over the weir.
+An ongoing objective in operating this plant is to maintain scenic flows of 2.2 cms over the weir.